kingmakeress/vega_campaign/vega.md

 **Contributors:** More to be added.

+**Artwork:** Col.SE-mAce 59.

 Special thanks to LOAF.

+Note: Wherever possible the CIC handles of the contributors are used.

 The basic rules for coordinating the contributors follow:
 *  Do weekly or bi-weekly meetings to refine this document and/or the chapters.